mousepawmedia/devdocs/source/tools/cpp.rst

 C++ and C Development Environment
 ###################################

-We use C++ and C for most of our projects at MousePaw Games.
+We use C++ and C for most of our projects at MousePaw Media.
 This tutorial will help you set up the development environment for working with those languages on Linux.